Where to Find Vegan and Vegetarian Food on Naoshima Island

 Aisunao (あいすなお)

-For those who don’t eat too much, their genmai rice ball set (Omusubi Set, おむすびセット) includes two rice balls with a different flavor, a small side dish, and the Seto Uchi’s special miso soup that you have to try to know how it differs from the normal miso soup (^_-)-☆.
+For those who don’t eat much, their genmai rice ball set (Omusubi Set, おむすびセット) includes two rice balls with a different flavor, a small side dish, and Seto Uchi’s special miso soup that you have to try to know how it differs from the normal miso soup (^_-)-☆.

 About Staying at Shimayado Aisunao

 Opposite the restaurant is their guest house, Shimayado Aisunao (島宿あいすなお), which has four unique rooms.
-Note that if you aren’t used to sleeping on a harder surface, you might find the Japanese futon bed uncomfortable.
+Note that if you aren’t used to sleeping on harder surface, you might find the Japanese futon bed uncomfortable.
 So either choose the room with Western beds or check with the guesthouse to see if they can prepare two futons for you to sleep on (they will be softer that way).

 Also, choosing the rooms on the second floor is better if you are sensitive to noise.
 Common areas such as toilets and shower rooms are all located on the ground floor, which can sometimes be noisy.